 - Extremely organized, attentive to detail, and able to work independently and effectively while juggling multiple tasks.

-- Strong ability to set up efficient systems and processes to track various aspects of the program.
+- Strong ability to set up efficient systems and processes to manage various aspects of the program.

 - Project management skills and follow through.